 Optionally, set an expiration date.

 Select the category for the exemption:

-Resolved through 3rd party (mitigated) – if you're using a third-party service that Security Center hasn't identified.
+Resolved through 3rd party (mitigated) – if you're using a third-party service that Defender for Cloud hasn't identified.

 When you exempt a recommendation as mitigated, you aren't given points towards your secure score.
 But because points aren't removed for the unhealthy resources, the result is that your score will increase.

 Risk accepted (waiver) – if you’ve decided to accept the risk of not mitigating this recommendation

 When the exemption takes effect (it might take up to 30 minutes):